Search for a Course

 MET CS 763 Secure Software Development

-Graduate Prerequisites: MET TC 250 or MET CS 248 or MET OM 501. - Overview of techniques and tools to develop secure software.
-Focus on the application security.
-Topics include secure software development processes, threat modeling, secure requirements and architectures, vulnerability and malware analysis using static code analysis and dynamic analysis tools, vulnerabilities in C/C++ and Java programs, Crypto and secure APIs, vulnerabilities in web applications and mobile applications, and security testing.
-Hands-on lab and programming exercises using current tools are provided and required.
-Prerequisite: At least two 500- level (or above) programming-intensive computer science courses; or instructor's consent. [ 4 cr. ]
+Prerequisites: MET CS 248 or consent of instructor - Overview of techniques and tools to develop secure software.
+Focus on the application of security.
+Topics include secure software development processes, threat modeling, secure requirements and architectures, vulnerability and malware analysis using static code analysis and dynamic analysis tools, vulnerabilities in C/C and Java programs, Crypto and secure APIs, vulnerabilities in web applications and mobile applications, and security testing.
+Hands-on lab and programming exercises using current tools are provided and required. [ 4 cr. ]

 MET CS 767 Advanced Machine Learning and Neural Networks

-Graduate Prerequisites: MET CS 521; MET CS 622, MET CS 673 or MET CS 682; MET CS 677 strongly recommended; or consent of instructor. - Theories and methods for learning from data.
-The course covers a variety of approaches, including Supervised and Unsupervised Learning, Regression, k-means, KNN’s, Neural Nets and Deep Learning, Recurrent Neural Nets, Rule-learning, Adversarial Learning, Bayesian Learning, and Genetic Algorithms.
-The underpinnings are covered: perceptrons, backpropagation, attention, and transformers.
-Each student focuses on two of these approaches and creates a term project. [ 4 cr. ]
+Prerequisites: MET CS 521; MET CS 622, MET CS 673 or MET CS 682; MET CS 577 strongly recommended; or consent of instructor.
+Theories and methods for learning from data.
+The course covers a variety of approaches, including Supervised and Unsupervised Learning, Regression, k-means, KNN's, Neural Nets and Deep Learning, Transformers, Recurrent Neural Nets, Adversarial Learning, Bayesian Learning, and Genetic Algorithms.
+The underpinnings are covered: perceptron's, backpropagation, attention, and transformers.
+Each student creates a term project. [ 4 cr. ]

 MET CS 775 Advanced Networking